LSIR/gsn/gsn-webui/README.md

-# GSN Global Sensor Networks: web interface
+# GSN Global Sensor Networks : the Web UI

 This is a web interface for exploring the data processed by GSN.
 It is based on the python Django framework and AngulaJS.
+It interacts with the Services module.

 ## Quick start